astr0n0mer/digital-garden/pages/MumbaiJS.md

 - deploying GQL servers using `tailcall`
 -
 - mechanics of high performance initial request
-- TODO need to add the topics discussed in the meetup
+- DOING need to add the topics discussed in the meetup
+  :LOGBOOK:
+  CLOCK: [2024-01-20 Sat 23:36:03]
+  :END:
-- TODO add links to the
+- TODO add links to the photos and posts